choyoonme/first-day-repo/README.md

 ## User Story

 This is a portfolio to showcase future work and personal projects to potential employers.
-Currently, there are placeholders for work that I will continue to improve upon as well as add additional projects as I learn new skills throughout this course.
+Currently, there are three projects showcased on the page.
+I will continue to improve upon this page as I build my skillset and add projects as I learn new skills throughout this course.

-It features the use of HTML, CSS, Javascript(dark mode toggle), and Moment(to show last update).
+It is built using HTML, CSS, & Javascript.
+I newly added a dark mode toggle switch, and a recently updated timestamp to the bottom of the page.
+There is also an updated media query to be more responsive and mobile friendly.
+Links to Github, LinkedIn, and a resume are also found in the footer of the portfolio.

 ## Acceptance Criteria